isomerpages/moe-regentsec/index.md

       title: Announcements & Highlights
       id: announcements
       announcement_items:
+        - title: CNY Celebrations 2025
+          date: 05 February 2025
+          announcement: Slithering into the new year with joy and celebration, Regenites ushered in the Chinese New Year with a vibrant array of engaging and culturally rich learning experiences!
+          link_text: Read more about it here
+          link_url: /cny-celebrations-2025/
         - title: "TAC: The Astronaut Collective"
           date: 22 January 2025
           announcement: Our Secondary Two students recently participated in the Astronaut